-What happens if the Investigating Officer concludes that there is evidence of a failure to comply with the Code of Conduct?
+7 What happens if the Investigating Officer concludes that there is evidence of a failure to comply with the Code of Conduct?

-The Monitoring Officer will review the Investigating Officer's report and will then either send the matter for local hearing before the Hearings Panel or, after consulting the Independent Person, seek local resolution.
+The Monitoring Officer will review the Investigating Officer's report and, after considering the Public Interest, will then either send the matter for local hearing before the Hearings Panel or, after consulting the Independent Person, seek local resolution.